krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 • nVidia Graphics card (Intel works)
 • FileVault 2 (full HDD encryption)
 ## Requirements:
 • one working MAC OS X Enviroment
 • 16GB USB Stick (larger is sometimes not bootable and/or requires advanced partitioning)
 • MacOS Sierra 10.12.2 installation file from the app store (redownload, just in case)
 • Knowledge in PLIST editing
 • USB Harddrive for backup - you'll loose all data on your computer!

+## Locations and required Files
+(this repository)[https://github.com/wmchris/DellXPS15-9550-OSX/archive/master.zip].
+Unzip this file to a folder of your choice.
+I'll refer to this folder by "./" in the whole tutorial.
+EFI Partition with its folder EFI.
+This is a hidden partition on your HDD.
+After mounting available from /Volumes/EFI/EFI/.
+I refer to it by EFI/ in the whole tutorial.

 ## Step 1: Prepare Installation
 Use the existing Mac to download the Sierra installer from the App Store and create a bootable USB stick with CLOVER.
 You can do this with the App "Pandora's Box" of insanelymac (use google for download link), which is pretty easy to use.
 Optional: check if your SSD can be switched to 4k sector size.
 This prevents NVMe corruption.
 See [this Tutorial](4k_sector.md)

-After you've finished you need to download the Dell XPS 15 specific configurations for clover.
-Link: https://github.com/wmchris/DellXPS15-9550-OSX/archive/master.zip / this repo.
-Unzip this file to a folder.
-I'll refer to this folder by "git/" or "./" in the whole tutorial
 Now mount the hidden EFI partition of the USB Stick by entering `diskutil mount EFI`
 Inside the terminal.
-Mac OS will automaticly mount the EFI partition of the USB stick, but just in case: make sure it really is
+Mac OS will automatically mount the EFI partition of the USB stick and not the local machine, but just in case: make sure it really is to prevent damage to the host machine

-Overwrite everything in the CLOVER folder of the partition EFI with the content of git/10.12/CLOVER.
+Overwrite everything in the CLOVER folder of the partition EFI with the content of ./10.12/CLOVER.
-If your PC has a Core i5 processor, you'll have to modify your config.plist in EFI/EFI/CLOVER/: search for the Key ig-platform-id: 0x191b0000 and replace it with 0x19160000.
+If your PC has a Core i5 processor, you'll have to modify your config.plist in EFI/CLOVER/: search for the Key ig-platform-id: 0x191b0000 and replace it with 0x19160000.
 If you could use the 4k sector patch, replace the config.plist with the 4kconfig.plist.
 If you use a hynix device and you didnt do the 4k sector switch, you'll have to add the patch mentioned in [./10.12/Post-Install/AD-Kexts/HackrNVMe/setup_patch.md](10.12/Post-Install/AD-Kexts/HackrNVMe/setup_patch.md)